BryanHogan/obsidian-vault-template/README.md

 Cross-linking is the superpower.
 Multiple vaults fragment knowledge and slow you down.

 **Why so few folders?**
 Folders are "hard" structure.
-Links, tag links, and MOCs stay flexible as ideas evolve.
+Links, tag links, and MoCs stay flexible as ideas evolve.

 **Do I need all the plugins?**
 No. Start with **none**.
 Add only what solves a real problem.